Liyaemmy/SelfAssessment/Skills/NodeJS.md

   - I/O-bound, CPU-bound, memory-bound tasks
   - Interactive applications (close to real-time) 👂 heard
 - Modularity, layers and dependencies
-  - CommonJS modules 👂 heard
+  - CommonJS modules
-  - ECMAScript modules 👂 heard
+  - ECMAScript modules
-  - node:module 👂 heard
+  - node:module
   - Caching in CJS and ESM
   - Modules as singletons 🙋 used
   - Contexts and scripts node:vm